-Enabling multiple GIS users within your organization to simultaneously collaborate on the same portion of a network can be a challenge, especially when the users are performing edits and analyses across different branch versions.
+Enabling multiple GIS users within your organization to collaborate simultaneously on the same portion of a network can be a challenge, especially when the users perform edits and analyses across different branch versions.

 At the Developer Summit 2021 plenary, Daniel Thibault demonstrated how you can use the ArcGIS Enterprise SDK to implement a Server Object Interceptor (SOI) that facilitates collaboration and coordination.
 Using an SOI developed with .NET, he showed how you, as a GIS administrator, can allow GIS users in your organization to visualize the map areas that are being edited by their peers across all branch versions.

 Watch the plenary video below, and then read the rest of the blog for a summary of the processes that Daniel explored in his demo.